-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.09.0 2 Development of Emergency Planning Improvement Plan Q4 22/23: Following recent participation in a number or emergency exercises a draft report has been prepared for CMT on Enhancing Organisational Resilience and Preparedness.
+Action Code SRP.RA.09.0 2 Development of Emergency Planning Improvement Plan Q1 23/24 A has been prepared for CMT on Enhancing Organisational Resilience and Preparedness.
 This report also addresses progress with business continuity.
-Q3 22/23: New Health, Safety and Resilience Team Manager in post Q2 22/23: New Contingency Planning Officer in post and work progressing on improvement plan Chief Officer Place; Senior Manager Protective Services, Health, Safety & Resilience Manager 30 June 2023 30 Sept 2023 SRP.RA.09.0 3 Business Continuity System Q4 22/23: Refer to point above.
+A service review of the Health, Safety & Resilience team is scheduled to commence in Q2 2023/24 Q4 22/23: Following recent participation in a number or emergency exercises a draft report has been prepared for CMT on Enhancing Organisational Resilience and Preparedness.
+This report also addresses progress with business continuity.
+Q3 22/23: New Health, Safety and Resilience Team Manager in post Q2 22/23: New Contingency Planning Officer in post and work progressing on improvement plan Chief Officer Place; Senior Manager Protective Services, Health, Safety & Resilience Manager 30 Sept 2023 SRP.RA.09.0 Business Continuity System Q1 23/24 as above in terms of staffing resource Consideration of the appropriateness of procuring the system upgrade version will occur in Q2 Q4 22/23: Refer to point above.
 Q3 22/23: Pilot areas identified and champions across Directorates for the roll out Q2 22/23: System currently being populated ahead of roll out to all services.
 A small number of Council services engaged to test and validate operational functionality.
-Project governance now overseen through the Customer Service Platform Board Chief Officer Place; Senior Manager Protective Services, Health, Safety & Resilience Manager 31-Mar-2023
+Project governance now overseen through the Customer Service Platform Board Chief Officer Place; Senior Manager Protective Services, Health, Safety & Resilience Manager 30 September 2023